 Politely respond to every review, especially if it’s negative.
 A negative review can be a learning experience and an opportunity to improve your business.
 Responding to a customer shows you care about what they have to say.
 And simply doing that can often turn a negative customer into a positive one.

 Keep track of feedback daily, and aim to grow your number of reviews.
 The more positive reviews you have, the better.

 And remember, don’t get discouraged by a negative review.
 They happen to the best of businesses.
-In fact, it’s worth following up on social media and also offline to turn an unhappy customer into an enthusiastic fan of your brand.
+What’s more, they often only stay negative if you don’t respond to them.
+That’s why it’s worth following up on social media and also offline to turn an unhappy customer into an enthusiastic fan of your brand.

-Social media platforms like Facebook, Instagram, YouTube, Snapchat, and LinkedIn are incredibly powerful tools for reaching new customers.
+Social media platforms like Facebook, Instagram, YouTube, TikTok, and LinkedIn are incredibly powerful tools for reaching new customers and growing your small business.
 Find out where your customers spend time, and then start posting engaging content.
 Reach out to influencers in your industry, too.

-A few examples of how different businesses can take advantage of social media:
+A few examples of how different small businesses can take advantage of social media:

 Now’s not the time to be shy.
 Speaking at a community event or industry conference will position you as an expert in your field—and help your business grow.
 If public speaking isn’t your thing, practice or take a class.
 Trust me, it can be well worth it.